zznathans/bebot-helm/README.md

 ## Features

 - Deploy one or more bot instances from a single chart
-- Optional in-cluster MariaDB (shared or per-instance)
+- Optional in-cluster shared MariaDB
-- Credentials via base64-encoded Helm values or GCP Secret Manager (ExternalSecrets)
+- Credentials via plain-text Helm values or GCP Secret Manager (ExternalSecrets)
 - S3-compatible or PVC-based database backups
 - NetworkPolicy to isolate MariaDB access
 - Checksum-based pod rollouts when config or secrets change